 Because Canada is a monarchy, Canadian law refers to the legal authority of the Canadian government as “the Crown,” and one often hears government-owned land described as “Crown land” or land “owned by the Crown” as a result.
 Because Canada is a constitutional monarchy, however, the powers of the Crown are exercised by politicians and bureaucrats on behalf of the current king or queen, with the actual monarch no longer having any independent, decision-making authority.

-Though Queen Elizabeth II (b.
-1926), in her capacity as Canada’s monarch and head of state, may technically hold symbolic legal authority over the vast majority of Canadian land, she as an individual holds no power under Canadian law to unilaterally buy, sell, lease, or trade “her” land, nor does she personally secure any royalties or rent from any activities that occur on any of it.
+Though King Charles III (b.
+1948), in his capacity as Canada’s monarch and head of state, may technically hold symbolic legal authority over the vast majority of Canadian land, he as an individual holds no power under Canadian law to unilaterally buy, sell, lease, or trade “his” land, nor does he personally secure any royalties or rent from any activities that occur on any of it.

 For more on the “Crown,” see the question about Native rights below.